pokt-network/pocket/shared/modules/types/README.md

 The types defined in this package are used for cross-module communication.

-The order of serialization is less critical, compared to the core types, but defines the "contract" of what one module expects of another.
+The serialized byte representation of these types does not affect the state hash, but defines the "contract" of what one module expects of another.